kibnakamoto/sha256.py/README.md

 This code was written in: nov 14, 2021.
 I am/was 15 when I wrote this code.
 By: Taha Canturk (Kibnakamoto in github)

+Information: Sha256 algorithm is a hashing algorithm made by National security agency in 2001.
+It is a 256 bit hashing algorithm that always has the length of 64 no matter the length of the message.

 The operations used: